-Of all the things you could choose to spend your time on this year, improving your fitness probably ranks high.
-Investing just a few hours a week in your fitness training practically guarantees significant returns: increased energy and resiliency for all your other endeavors, for one thing, but also a stronger immune system, a body that burns fuel more efficiently, an upbeat outlook, a sleeker physique and a twinkle in your eye.
+Of all the things you could choose to spend your time on, improving your fitness probably ranks high.
+Investing just a few hours a week in your fitness training guarantees significant returns: increased energy and resiliency for all your other endeavors, for one thing, but also a stronger immune system, a body that burns fuel more efficiently, an upbeat outlook, a strong physique and a twinkle in your eye.
 An all-around better you, really!

 There is just one minor hitch: Even if you’ve got a burning desire to achieve this goal, you may not be exactly sure how to tackle it.
 You’ve got to start somewhere – but that “where” may not be entirely evident.
 What you need is a step-by-step fitness plan, one that gets you off to a good start and helps you keep an even keel, even as you ride out obstacles, feelings of resistance, moments of self-sabotage and other potential hiccups.

 To steer you in the right direction, we’ve tapped top experts to help you create a fitness plan or improve the one you’ve already got.
 Build in their recommended goal-setting techniques, anti-setback strategies, motivators and technical suggestions, and you’ll have all the tools you need to commit to exercise, not just for a few months, but for the rest of your life.

 The best of exercise intentions are regularly abandoned for all sorts of reasons.
 Busy schedules.
 Overzealous ambitions.
 Frustration over too-slow results.
 But underlying all these barriers, there’s one common culprit: the lack of a well-thought-out fitness plan.